IDW '25

 Workshop on Flexible Electronics (FLX)

-The Workshop on FLX focuses on advanced technologies for flexible electronics including flexible displays, wearable devices, stretchable devices, and IoT-related devices, which are composed of a wide range of fields from material science to practical applications.
-This year, the FLX sessions will cover various aspects of flexible electronics, including flexible TFT technologies, flexible/stretchable mini-LED displays, flexible sensors, and advanced materials for flexible devices.
+The FLX Workshop focuses on advanced technologies for flexible electronics including flexible displays, wearable devices, stretchable devices, and IoT-related devices, which are composed of a wide range of fields from material science to practical applications.
+This year, the FLX sessions will cover various aspects of flexible electronics, including flexible/stretchable sensors, optoelectronic devices, microLED displays, organic TFTs, roll-to-roll manufacturing technologies, and advanced materials for flexible devices.

 Workshop on Touch Panels and Input Technologies (INP)